bluetang331/bluetang331.github.io/awards.md

+- **Best Conference Paper Award**, *Korea Institute of Ecological Architecture and Environment, Spring Conference*
+  *“Analysis of the Visual Characteristics of Streetscape in Seoul”*
+  May 23, 2025

 - **Grand prize (Minister of Culture, Sports and Tourism Award)**, 21st Excellent Graduation Thesis Exhibition, *Architectural Institute of Korea*
   *"A Study on the Spatial Planning Strategies for the N-minute City: Focusing on the Relationship between Residential Environment and the Number of Births"*
   April 2025